Kos & Nisyros sailing holidays

 Skafi

-More or less No-go is the rectangular bay of Skafi - Σκάφη situated “in” the North cape of Tilos Lat Long where you sometimes see yachts anchored.
+More or less No-go is the rectangular bay of Skáfi - Σκάφη situated “in” Lat Long the north cape of Tilos where you sometimes see yachts anchored.
 However, there are submarine cables and the ambience is below par.
 The beach is rather littered and is usually a lee shore; very shallow near the S and SE end.

 At anchor (with a line ashore) in Kokkini bay – looking SE – Gaidaros-Livadion islet on the left.
 Khokhlakari bay and Livadia bay start on the right.